njw1123/Hetu_doc/source/Features/content5.md

 ### Load dataset.

-To use the hybird mode, you need to split the graph to get the block-sparse part and coo part of the adjacency matrix.Also, you can set the block size and density threshold.
+To use the hybird mode, you need to split the graph to get the block-sparse part and coo part of the adjacency matrix.
+Also, you can set the block size and density threshold.
 ```python
 import numpy as np
 import scipy.sparse as sp